hashicorp/terraform-provider-azurerm/website/docs/r/web_pubsub_custom_domain.html.markdown

 * `create` - (Defaults to 30 minutes) Used when creating the Custom Domain of the Web Pubsub service
 * `read` - (Defaults to 5 minutes) Used when retrieving the Custom Domain of the Web Pubsub service
-* `update` - (Defaults to 30 minutes) Used when updating the Custom Domain of the Web Pubsub service
 * `delete` - (Defaults to 30 minutes) Used when deleting the Custom Domain of the Web Pubsub service

 ## Import